alanjohnvarghese/physics-informed-sonet/README.md

 ## Overview

 *PI-SONet is a structure-preserving operator learning framework for parameterized families of optimal control problems.
-It combines a latent Hamiltonian solver with a conditional symplectic operator to approximate PMP solution operators while preserving Hamiltonian structure by construction.*
+It combines a latent Hamiltonian solver with a conditional symplectic operator to approximate PMP solution operators while preserving symplectic structure by construction.*

 ![Figure description](assets/overview_figure.png)